Ctrl-Jesse-David/Wizards-of-Worderly-Place/README.md

 Step into a realm where language is magic and every letter holds power!

-In this enchanted word puzzle adventure, spellcasters unravel hidden words woven into a mystical grid using the sacred letters of a six-rune incantation.
+In this enchanted word puzzle adventure, spellcasters unravel hidden words woven into a mystical grid using the sacred letters of *The First Sigil*, a six-rune incantation.
 Summon your vocabulary, wield your wits, and rise through the ranks of arcane linguists.

 The scrolls await…will your name be etched among the legends?